keyestudio/KS5009-Keyestudio-Smart-Home-Kit-for-ESP32/docs/Python/KS5009-Python.md

 #### **3. Test Result**

-**Note: Only WiFi in the 2.4GHz band is supported, not WiFi in the 5GHz band.**

-If the WiFi is connected successfully, the Shell will print out the connected WiFi  assigned IP address.
+If the WiFi is connected successfully, the serial monitor will print out the connected WiFi name and assigned IP address.

 ![](media/8c021cf89562d7ee27a6446f54be17bf.png)